-Our family recently took a road trip to Austin and my four-year-old, who feels that one hundred is definitely the biggest number imaginable, said, "Mom, I guess there are probably one hundred places in the whole world."
-It baffles me when I stop to realize how small their world is at a young age.
+Our family recently took a road trip to Austin from Dallas and my four-year-old, who feels that one hundred is definitely the biggest number imaginable, said, "Mom, I guess there are probably one hundred places in the whole world."
+It makes me smile when I stop and realize how small their world is at this age.

-The Uncorker of Ocean Bottles by Michelle Cuevas - The pastel illustrations in this book are moving and create a melancholy tone.
+The Uncorker of Ocean Bottles by Michelle Cuevas, Illustrated by Erin E. Stead.
+The pastel illustrations in this book are moving and create a melancholy tone.
 The book is the story of a man who lives all alone on a hill and opens ocean bottle messages.
 He sets out to find the recipient of a message and in-turn receives a delightful surprise.

-If You Lived Here by Giles Laroche - Examining different types of homes around the world, this book provides interesting facts about regions and homes.
+If You Lived Here: Houses of the World by Giles Laroche.
+Examining different types of homes around the world, this book provides interesting facts about regions and homes.
 It would make a nice addition to a classroom lesson or could be included in a nonfiction unit.

-The Whisper by Pamela Zagarenski - This book proves that not all adventures require traveling.
+The Whisper by Pamela Zagarenski.
+This book proves that not all adventures require physical traveling.
 A little girl discovers how one can get lost in their own mind when they are allowed to create and imagine a story by reading a good book.
 Perfect for book lovers and big dreamers.

-City Atlas: Travel the World with 30 City Maps by Georgia Cherry - Taking a closer look into particular cities, the atlas examines thirty locations, their landmarks and fun facts about each.
+City Atlas: Travel the World with 30 City Maps by Georgia Cherry, Illustrated by Martin Haake.
+Taking a closer look at particular cities, the atlas examines thirty locations, their landmarks and fun facts about each.